The Post-adoption Process with Adoption Choices of Texas

 Having a Relationship with Your Baby After Adoption

 In addition to the free counseling services offered, Adoption Choices of Texas also maintains a letter and picture program between birth parents and adoptive families.
 This way, the birth mother can receive updates on her child over the years, after the adoption takes place.
 This is a nice way to stay in touch and up-to-date on what is happening in each family’s lives.

-Depending on the type of adoption plan you choose, you may also expect a more involved relationship with your child’s family after the adoption takes place.
+Depending on the type of your adoption plan, you may have a more involved relationship with your child’s family post-adoption.
 Many of our families opt for open adoption arrangements that involve direct contact between both families.
-This allows birth parents to stay in touch with their child over the years, and gives the child access to many answers about his or her adoption story.
 Open adoption can take on many different forms.
 It may include emails, phone calls, or even in-person visits.
 The open adoption plan is one that is determined by the birth mother and agreed upon with the adoptive family.
-We will assist setting up an open adoption plan.
 The birth mother may determine how much or how little communication she wants, and the plan may evolve over the years.
-Open adoption has been proven very positive for children and for birth mothers, who often find peace of mind in ongoing updates, after the adoption is finalized.
+Open adoption has been proven to be very positive for both children and birth mothers.

-No matter your circumstance, or who you have in your support team, Adoption Choices of Texas will always be here to help.
+No matter your circumstance, Adoption Choices of Texas will always be here to help.
 We can guide you throughout your journey, from pregnancy to the adoption placement, and beyond.
 To learn more about our ongoing adoption services, or to talk to a professional about what to expect after your child’s adoption, please do not hesitate to reach out.
 Call our Expectant Parent Hotline (24/7): 855-304-4673 (HOPE) or email us!